 Yes.
 That’s why we ensure you’ll be as prepared as you need to be.
 "Luck" happens when preparedness intersects with opportunity.

-We’re one of the few four-year colleges in the region that offer a specialization in radio and television production.
+We’re one of the few four-year universities in the region that offer a specialization in radio and television production.
 You’ll get the hands-on training you might not get elsewhere.
 Also, production courses are specialized, so you’ll become very knowledgeable with that application.

 Yes.
 Over 67 percent of the program's graduates got jobs after graduation in the field they studied or related fields.
 These graduates work in both technical and non-technical positions at CNN, NY; Fox News, NY; Titan Sports, CT; WKMG-TV, Orlando, FL; RNN, NY; WNBC-TV News; WABC-TV; Family Channel; ESPN, NY and ESPN, Florida.

 Program Details & Curriculum